What the purpose of the Personal Home Care Registry?

-- Home Care Provider Reference Questionnaire – required for personal caregivers
+- Home Care Provider Reference Questionnaire – everyone needs this.

 - Employee Listing Form – required for Home Care Agencies ONLY

-- Screening Questions and Declarative Statement for EACH employee – this form is for Home Care Agency ONLY , individuals must complete online.
+- Screening Questions and Declarative Statement for EACH employee – this form is for Home Care Agency direct care /employees ONLY.

 4. Collect your required documents, copy and be prepared to upload during application.
 A easy way to scan your documents is to use the camera on your cell phone, you can take a photo, use the website upload button to select your photos, and insert into your application.